Building Skills and Literacy for Equitable Advancement

 - Co-create additional resources to fill gaps identified in the landscape scan;

 - Developing a Digital Library to pull resources together in user-friendly, flexible formats with actionable strategies that work with diverse adult learner populations, including beginning-level English learners.

 - Train adult education professionals in how to integrate high-quality resources into their instruction.

 You can stay connected to DRAW through the LINCS Integrating Technology Group and the Advancing Equity in Digital Learning & Employment Tech for Adults Listserv.

-We invite you to complete this questionnaire to share your insights, experiences, and expertise with digital literacy resources.
-The Landscape Scan will be released Summer 2022 – but we’ll share findings throughout the year via the LINCS group, listserv, and conference presentations.
+Landscape Scan findings will be released Spring of 2022 – we will share findings throughout the year via the LINCS group, listserv, and conference presentations.

 Fall 2022: Technical Assistance Pilot

 We will be inviting states and local programs to apply for a technical assistance pilot.
 This pilot will include a national webinar, state/local program selection, and coaching.
 More information about the pilot will be available in Fall 2022.